 Swapping rows or columns in the table

 It can frequently happen that you want to change the table structure or swap rows or columns.
-As the first, select the table row or a table column.
+As first, select the table row or a table column.
 Make sure that the header row is selected.
 Drag the selected range and drop to a new area.

 Excel will swap the given rows or columns.
 The method is safe because Excel will not overwrite the existing data.